• Skip to primary navigation

 Top view of a container with water, a bowl with corn dough, a small jar with oil, and a small dish with salt

-Ingredients For homemade Corn Tortillas
+Ingredients for Corn Tortillas

 This is all you need to make real homemade corn tortillas from scratch: